celer-network/goCeler-oss/README.md

 ## Run Local Manual Tests

-One who plan to run a full Off-chain Service Provider (OSP) node can start by following the [instructions on local manual tests](./test/manual/README.md) to play with the code and essential tools.
+One who plans to run a full Off-chain Service Provider (OSP) node can start by following the [instructions on local manual tests](./test/manual/README.md) to play with the code and essential tools.

 ## Run OSP on Ethereum Mainnet